 It’s not easy running a distillery.
 It’s as simple as churning liquor.
 You should be mindful of the small details.
 Considerations such as where and how often your water is coming from.
 To maintain productivity, supply orders should always be placed.
 Subcontractors are required.

 Running a business requires more than just providing excellent service.
-You also need to oversee everything from payrolls to marketing and budgets.
+You also need to oversee everything from payroll to marketing and budgets.
 Over time, you’ll feel more comfortable with the many aspects of entrepreneurship and be able to do more things on your own.